 Truck Driver Behavior

-The FMCSA/NHTSA analysis of truck crash data found that driver behavior accounts for the vast majority of tractor-trailer truck crashes, with a causation rate of about 87%.
+The FMCSA/NHTSA analysis of truck accident data found that driver behavior accounts for the vast majority of tractor-trailer truck crashes, with a causation rate of about 87%.

 For the safety of the general public, it’s crucial for truck and commercial vehicle drivers to receive proper training and monitoring by their employers.
 But it’s not just up to the driver – companies need to carefully screen their employees to make sure they’re safe, qualified drivers.

-Some of the most common negligent or reckless behaviors leading to truck and commercial vehicle crashes include:
+Some of the most common negligent or reckless behaviors leading to truck and commercial vehicle accidents include:

 - Speeding: Speeding is always dangerous, and is even more so when you are driving a 10,000-pound vehicle.
 Trucks take longer to brake and come to a full stop than regular cars do, so if the truck driver is speeding, they are less likely to have enough time to hit the brakes in an emergency to avoid a collision.